RohanKapurDEV/system-daemons/README.md

-# System Daemon files
+# Systemd service files

-Here is a collection of useful system daemon files for things I run on various different servers.
+Here is a collection of useful systemd service files for things I run on various different servers.
 Please feel free to submit PRs to add service files for random things that worked for you :)

 Currently containing service files for: